enoch232/CSE360-PROJECT/README.md

 - This program runs off of Java 1.7.
 - Put all of the class files in the same folder and run the tester class to run the program.
 This is for running the text version of the game.
 - You can also use command line `javac Tester.java` for compiling and use `java Tester` for running the program.
-- To run the GUI version of the game, take the DiceGameApp folder and run it as a project.
-We used Netbeans 8.1 to run the project.
-To open the project in Netbeans, just select open project, and select the DiceGameApp folder.
-Then just run the project and the game will start.
-- To run the GUI version of the game in eclipse, open the EclipseGame folder in eclipse and run it.
+- To run the GUI version of the game in eclipse, open the src folder, open the dicegameapp folder, in Eclipse and run the DiceGameApp.java as a java application.

 ***